Mukaan17/Supply-Chain-Tracking-for-Medical-Supplies-in-Crisis-Zones/docs/testing/README.md

 # Testing Documentation

-This folder contains all testing guides and setup instructions.
+This folder contains all testing guides, setup instructions, and test execution documentation.

 ## Files